This post deals with the question of how to live in another country. I’m not talking about short holidays, but actually moving long-term.

 This doesn’t mean that you have to throw away your sense of identity.
 Be proud of your roots, talk with other people and learn from each other.
 If someone is interested in knowing about your culture, help them to appreciate it.
 I find that cooking new and interesting meals is a very good way to do this, as well as making friends generally.

-Accept that different doesn’t have to mean right or wrong – it can just mean different.
+Accept that different doesn’t have to mean right or wrong, better or worse – it can just mean different.

 Don’t turn up at the border and hold your hand out for welfare.
 This will make you very unpopular.
 Some countries might not have a welfare system and you run the risk of being homeless and hungry.